5 simple copywriting tips to use when writing your escort profile

 attention-grabbing-headlines

-2. Making more of your features
+2. Make more of your features

-Wherever possible, if you’re explaining something about yourself always try to link it back to why it’s important to the client.
-For escorts, I often saw folks list their physical features and interests.
+Wherever possible, if you’re explaining something about yourself (a feature) try and link it back to why it’s important to the client.
+For escorts, listing physical features and interests is common practice.
+It’s useful for clients to know this information.
+But you can elevate your copy by explaining how these features and characteristics benefit them.

-To give you an example, let’s say you love gaming and cosplay.
+Let’s say you love gaming and cosplay.
 You then need to spell out how your personality trait benefits your client.

 It could mean:

-• You’ve got a huge dress-up wardrobe so they never see you in the same outfit twice.
+• you’ve got a huge dress-up wardrobe so they never see you in the same outfit twice.

-• You can satisfy a huge number of gaming roleplay fantasies.
+• you can satisfy a huge number of gaming roleplay fantasies.

-• You love all kinds of games, from the ones you play on the computer to those you enjoy in the privacy of the bedroom.
-And you’ve got a playful imagination to match…
+• you love all kinds of games, from the ones you play on the computer to those you enjoy in the privacy of the bedroom.
+And you’ve got a playful imagination to match.

 That one seems quite straightforward because it’s pretty unique.
 But what if you say one of your best features are your legs?
 How could having great legs benefit your client?